Sorry, you need to enable JavaScript to visit this website.

 As part of active employment policies, which are a significant component of public employment services in Türkiye, the Turkish Employment Agency (ISKUR) organizes vocational training courses, on-the-job training programs, community service programs and other courses, programs, projects and special initiatives to contribute to maintaining and increasing employment, enhancing the vocational qualifications of the unemployed individuals, reducing unemployment, and integrating groups with special needs into the labor market.

 On-the-Job Training Programs: On-the-job training programs are organized by the Turkish Employment Agency (ISKUR) to provide registered unemployed individuals with vocational experience and enhance their employability.
 Labor Market Needs Analyses are conducted by the 81 Provincial Directorates of Labor and Employment Agency in Türkiye and the most needed professions in each province are identified based on the results.
 In line with the Annual Labor Force Training Plans prepared by the Provincial Directorates of Labor and Employment Agency, courses and programs are determined for these professions.
 On-the-Job Training Programs are implemented for a maximum duration of 6 months in the information technology and manufacturing sectors and a maximum of 3 months in other sectors, with a maximum of 8 hours per day and 45 hours per week, not exceeding 6 days per week.
-Participants who are in the status of job seekers receive a daily allowance of 428.55 TL, those in student status receive 438.55 TL and those receiving unemployment benefits receive a daily allowance of 219.28 TL for each day of actual participation.
-Additionally, during the program, participants' general health insurance, work accident, and occupational disease insurance premiums are covered by our institution.
-From 2012 till the end of August 2023, a total of 4,150,146 individuals participated in vocational training courses and on-the-job training programs and young people comprised 44% of the total participants.
+Participants who are in the status of job seekers receive a daily allowance of 850,18 TL, those in student status receive 850,18 TL and those receiving unemployment benefits receive a daily allowance of 425,09 TL for each day of actual participation.
+Additionally, during the program, participants' general health insurance, work accident, and occupational disease insurance premiums are covered by Turkish Employment Agency.
+In 2024, a total of 65,739 individuals benefited from on-the-job training programs, including 26,851 men and 38,888 women.
+The majority of participants were young people, with 75% aged 15-29, 21% aged 30-44, and 4% aged 45 and above.
+This data highlights that the program primarily serves youth, supporting their transition into the labor market.

 Self-Employment Grant Support for People with Disabilities: Support for increasing employment opportunities for people with disabilities is also implemented by ISKUR.
 ISKUR provides grant support for disabled individuals who want to become their own bosses through the self-employment grant program and continues to stand by people with disabilities in the process of realizing their dreams.
 Within this framework, up to 150,000 TL grant support is provided to disabled individuals who want to start their own businesses and apply to ISKUR by preparing a project.